critical-path/py-forks/README.md

 ## Dependencies

-To use py-forks, we will need Python 3.x as well as the pip, click, and requests packages.
-To test py-forks, we will need the pytest, pytest-cov, and responses packages.
+py-forks requires Python 3.x as well as the pip, click, requests, pytest, pytest-cov, and responses packages.

 ## Installing py-forks (with test cases and testing dependencies)